joycecheen/hugo-mock-landing-page-domain-name/content/USER-STORIES.md

 draft: true
 ---

-## Current Features
+## Landing Page Features

-These are features that are currently implemented in SimpleSpend, and which feature on the landing page.
+These are 6 features of SimpleSpend displayed on the Landing page.

 ### Illustrated Features